-You must have the answer for the question "What is ONVIF" if you are working in the security camera industry and deals with different brand of devices.
+You must have the answer to the question "What is ONVIF" if you are working in the security camera industry and deals with a different brand of devices.

 This protocol is already implemented in most of the IP cameras out there, so I recommend that you read this article to understand more about this topic.